Compressible turbulent convection in highly stratified adiabatic background: Final discussion

 \textbf{Acknowledgements}

 J.P.J. is supported by grant no. SCHU 1410/31-1 of the Deutsche Forschungsgemeinschaft and a Postdoctoral Fellowship of the Alexander von Humboldt Foundation.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (https:// www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC). \\
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (https:// www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC).
+We thank Diego A. Donzis and Akansha Baranwal for sharing the cDNS code which has been adapted in this work \\

 The authors report no conflict of interest.